William Hawkins (fl. c. 1600): After Indian activities

-In 1613, Hawkins left from Bantam with his ship, Thomas, part of the fleet under the overall command of John Saris, on a voyage to England.
+In 1613, Hawkins left Bantam on his ship Thomas, part of the fleet under the overall command of John Saris, on a voyage to England.

 The ship finally touched at the Cape of Good Hope.
-Hawkins died during this journey on his ship at the end of the year.
+Hawkins died in his ship during this journey at the end of the year.
 He was buried in Ireland.

-In 1614, the inheritance for the widow of William Hawkins was bestowed on the ship Thomas.
-However, there is nothing for any of his daughters from a former marriage.
+In 1614, the inheritance for the widow of William Hawkins was charged to the accounts of the ship Thomas.
+However, there was nothing left for any of his daughters from a former marriage.

-A year after Hawkins's death, Mariam married Captain Gabriel Towerson and with him returned to India.
+A year after Hawkins's death, Mariam married Captain Gabriel Towerson and returned with him to India.
 Towerson abandoned her and returned to England in 1619 before resettling in Amboyna.
-Despite appealing to the EIC for maintenance, she received nothing and on Towerson's death his assets were awarded to his brother.
+Despite appealing to the East India Company for maintenance, she received nothing, and upon Towerson's death his assets were awarded to his brother.